McMastS/Spotify-to-Apple-Music/README.md

 Spotify playlist to an Apple Music account.
 This project is still ongoing, and I will update this doc whenever I make progress.

 To run on your machine:
 Obtain the necessary IDs and Secrets from Apple Music and Spotify, then add them to the 'example_config.py' file.
-Then:
+Then

     <code>pip install -r requirements.txt</code>

     <code>flask run</code>